AISec-EWHA/KF-tbcrawler/README.md

 > [!NOTE]
-> This is the **Keyword Fingerprinting Crawler** used in *Enhancing Search Privacy on Tor: Advanced Deep Keyword Fingerprinting Attacks and BurstGuard Defense* work, presented in the ASIACCS'25.
+> This is the **Keyword Fingerprinting Tor Browser Crawler** used in *Enhancing Search Privacy on Tor: Advanced Deep Keyword Fingerprinting Attacks and BurstGuard Defense* work, presented in the ASIACCS'25.

 ## 1. Environment